GaloisInc/saw-script/heapster-saw/doc/tutorial/tutorial.md

 ### Running an example

 This section will walk through the process of using Heapster to write and verify some C code.

-Specifially, we want to verify the function `is_elem`, which tests if a specific value is in a list.
-The function, together with others, can be found in `examples/linked_list.c`.
+Specifially, we want to verify the function
+`is_elem`, which tests if a specific value is in a list.
+The function, together with others, can be found in `linked_list.c`.

 ```C
 typedef struct list64_t {